Image

 Winning the hearing can mean keeping your license and avoiding additional penalties.
 If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.

-License Suspension & Revocation Penalties in Missouri
+Missouri License Suspension & Revocation Consequences

 The outcome of an administrative hearing depends on your driving history in Jefferson County and across Missouri:

-• Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs
+• Attending a Substance Awareness Traffic Offender Program (SATOP) or other treatment programs

-• Seeking medical treatment
+• Seeking medical care

-• Attending school or other institution of higher education
+• Attending school or higher education programs

-• Any other circumstance the court finds would create an undue hardship
+• Any other circumstance the court determines would cause undue hardship

 The LDP application process in Missouri can be complex, but working with an experienced Jefferson County, MO DWI attorney can help you regain your driving privileges as quickly as possible.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Jefferson County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why our Jefferson County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

-• Machines must be serviced every 35 days
+• Testing machines be maintained every 35 days by a licensed technician

 • Calibration and accuracy must meet legal standards